- Knowledge base

 If you are to exceed this amount of potential targets, it's recommended to install more scanner appliances and connect them through a group.
 That way, multiple scanner appliances can share the workload and handle larger networks in separate runs.

 If you are performing an internal scan on a larger network - you need to have the correct number of scanner appliances to support the scans.
-The recommendation is one appliance per 4096 addresses in a group to split the load among these and get the best performance on your scan.
+The recommendation is at least one appliance per 4096 addresses in a group to split the load among these and get the best performance on your scan.

 You can find information on how to configure a group here: